aspectfv/chronocritters/README.md

 ## Features

 - **User Authentication**: Secure user registration and login system.
+Every new trainer is given a starter team of three Critters so they can battle straight away.
-- **Real-time Matchmaking**: Players are placed in a queue and automatically matched with an opponent.
+- **Real-time Matchmaking**: Players are placed in a queue and automatically matched with an opponent, and can cancel a search at any time.
-- **Turn-Based Battle System**: A dynamic battle arena with abilities, type advantages, and status effects.
+- **Turn-Based Battle System**: A dynamic battle arena with abilities, type advantages, status effects, and a per-turn timer.
 - **Live Battle Updates**: Real-time synchronization of battle state between players using WebSockets.
+- **Forfeit and Disconnect Handling**: A player can concede, and closing the tab mid-battle awards the win to their opponent instead of stalling the match.
 - **Player Profiles**: View battle statistics, match history, and manage your collection of Critters.
 - **Data Persistence**: All user, critter, and match data is stored in a MongoDB database.

 ---